mle-infrastructure/mle-toolbox/README.md

 ## Installation :memo:

-If you want to use the toolbox on your local machine follow the instructions locally.
+If you would like to use the toolbox on your local machine follow the instructions locally.
 Otherwise do so on your respective remote resource (Slurm or SGE).
 A PyPI installation is available via:

 ```
 pip install mle-toolbox